Exabyte-io/materials-designer/README.md

 > To fix this run (on OSX):
 > ```
 > brew install git-lfs
-> # after successful installation run next command in the root directory of this repository:
-> git lfs install
+> git lfs pull
 > ```

-Open http://localhost:3001 to view the application in the browser
+Open http://localhost:3001 to view the application in the browser.

 ### 1.2.
 Using Docker